webcodr/weblog/content/post/nginx-reverse-proxy-on-raspberry-pi.md

 Please make sure, to forward port 80 and 443 from your router to the Raspberry Pi.

-## Install NGNIX and Certbot
+## Install nginx and Certbot

 This guide assumes that you're running the latest version of Raspian on your Pi.
 It's based on Debian Stretch.
 If you're using an older version based Jessie or even Wheezy, please consider a dist upgrade.
 This is not without risk, so back-up your current installation!

 If you're already running a web server on your Pi, you should disable it.
-Otherwise NGINX will not be able to use port 80 and 443.
-If you need that other web server, you should configure it to run on other ports and use NGINX to forward the connections.
+Otherwise nginx will not be able to use port 80 and 443.
+If you need that other web server, you should configure it to run on other ports and use nginx to forward the connections.

 Now, to the installation: